fanavarro/lexical-analysis-obo-foundry/README.md

 - *detailed_files*: Set of TSV files including a more detailed information about each ontology-metric pair.

 ## Perform analysis
-The statistical analysis was performed by using the rstudio software.
-In order to reproduce it, open rstudio and load the file [data_analysis.R](./scripts/data_analysis.R).
-Then, you can execute it line by line in an interactive way.
-Furthermore, this file includes comments to clarify each section.
+The descriptive analysis, the metric partition analysis and the correlation analysis were performed by using the rstudio software.
+In order to reproduce them, open rstudio and load the corresponding file ([descriptive_analysis.R](./scripts/descriptive_analysis.R) for the descriptive analysis; [evaluome.R](./scripts/evaluome.R) for the metric partition analysis, or [correlation_analysis.R](./scripts/correlation_analysis.R), for the correlation analysis).
+Then, you can execute any of them line by line in an interactive way.
+Furthermore, these files include comments to clarify each section.